 Ever ready to seize an opportunity, the Sons of Liberty coerced the naval officer in charge of securing Boston Harbor to allow the first tea ship Dartmouth to dock at Griffin’s wharf.
 The Sons of Liberty would guard the ship ensuring none of the dreaded tea was offloaded and sold ashore.
 As an added benefit once docked the Dartmouth would be out of the protection of patrolling British Navy vessels' guns.
 Shortly thereafter, the Dartmouth was joined by the transport Eleanor, and the brig Beaver.
 All three vessels docked at the wharf were guarded by the Sons of Liberty.

 On December 16, 1773, five thousand people headed into Boston to see how the drama at the docks would play out and to hear speeches by Samuel Adams, John Hancock, and Josiah Quincy.
 Unable to offload cargo or leave the harbor without a pass, the three ships were a prime target with the added benefit of having been secured by the Sons of Liberty.
 The meeting quickly grew to 7,000 people spilling over into the streets.
 Once in the streets, the already accustomed to rioting Bostonians quickly worked themselves into a fever pitch.
 Suddenly, shouts of “the Mohawks are coming” rang out.
 Over one hundred men dressed as Native Americans, screaming at the top of their lungs, began rushing from the meeting house towards the docks.
 The men had already planned intricate face coverings and created a coded language so if overheard no one could decipher the group's next move.
 Donning hatches, the men boarded the three tea ships.
 Each member of the group knew their part, they moved private cargo out of the way, harmed no sailors aboard ships, and damaged the vessels in noway during the whole ordeal.
 Only the cargo of the tea was destroyed when it was tossed overboard into Boston Harbor.
-They tossed so much tea into the low tide that it started to
+They tossed so much tea into the low tide that it started to accumulate over the waterline, forcing the parties to clear out the accumulated tea before tossing more into the Harbor to ensure all was destroyed.

 As the Tea Partiers set about their tasks the thousands gathered at the docks watched in silence as they meticulously worked.
 Among those with a view to the destruction, was the British 54 gun warship Captain and a garrison of soldiers housed in the castle (a name for the fortification that guarded the harbor).
 Neither the British Army nor the Navy could intervene without express orders from the governor (a result of the Boston Massacre fallout).
 The Governor was away at his country home as was the lieutenant Governor, effectively the only political power active that night in Boston were the Sons of Liberty.
 This allowed an unparalleled and unobstructed view of the event from all sides of the political spectrum.
 All told, after three hours 342 chests of tea were expelled into the harbor, destroying three shiploads of tea.
 An act that was well coordinated, well planned, and incredibly efficient.
 A symbolic gesture that marked the passing of nearly ten years’ worth of insulting, demeaning, and diminutive tax acts and personal rights affronts forced on the colonies by the British Parliament.
 The systematic and organized destruction of the tea was a symbolic gesture signifying the beginning of the end of British rule over America and signaling the start of the movement that would become the American Revolution.